danboid/shufti/README.md

 # shufti

-## A WIP, PyQt5 persistent image viewer
+## A persistent, PyQt5-based image viewer

 ### THE PLAN

 I have tried almost every image viewer available for Linux.
 None of them do what I want so I have been forced to create my own, hence the creation of shufti!

+Shufti already works as a very simple image viewer but its central feature is currently missing.

 The main design goals of shufti are: